The Mauritanian: Production

 The film was announced in November 2019.
 Kevin Macdonald signed on as director, with Benedict Cumberbatch, Jodie Foster, Tahar Rahim and Shailene Woodley cast to star.
 In December 2019, Zachary Levi joined the cast of the film.
-Filming began on December 2, 2019 in South Africa.
+Filming began on 2 December 2019 in South Africa.

 The film was originally known as Guantánamo Diary in its early development stages, and as Prisoner 760 during production, before being described as untitled in post-production.
 In November 2020, the title was revealed to be The Mauritanian.

 Release

 In August 2020, STX Entertainment acquired U.S. distribution rights to the film.
 STX International will release the film in the United Kingdom and Ireland and pre-sold the international distribution rights at the American Film Market in November 2019.
-The film was released in the United States on February 12, 2021 in theaters, with a digital demand release following on March 2, 2021.
+The film was released in the United States on 12 February 2021 in theaters, with a digital demand release following on 2 March 2021.

 Reception

 Box office

-As of April 1, 2021, the film had made $835,724 domestically and $2,500,000 internationally, for a global total of $3,335,724.
+As of 1 April 2021, the film had made $835,724 domestically and $2,500,000 internationally, for a global total of $3,335,724.

-Released alongside Judas and the Black Messiah, Land with limited expansion of Willy's Wonderland on February 12, 2021.
+The film was released alongside Judas and the Black Messiah, Land and limited expansion of Willy's Wonderland on 12 February 2021.
 The Mauritanian made $163,789 from 245 theaters, and $179,778 over the four-day President's Day weekend.
-In its second weekend of release the film made $137,072 from 287 theaters.
+In its second weekend of release the film earned $137,072 from 287 theaters.
 In its third weekend, the film took in $120,192, a decline of 12.3% from the second.
-In its fourth weekend, the film made $90,004.
+In its fourth weekend, the film collected $90,004.